velotraveler/munkisuit/README.md

 ```
    catalogutil unschedule Apps.3.30
 ```
+As shown above, you can promote multiple applications at the same time by separating them with commas.
+If the application name has a space in it, like "Power Manager", use standard shell escapes such as adding a backslash ("Power\ Manager") or adding single quotes around each affected application name.

 ##Monitoring AutoPkgr/autopkg/catalogutil activities
 * If you're interested in what has changed recently for a particular